mixa2130/strava/README.md

 # strava
-Asynchronous spider for web-scraping data from Strava.
+The strava project aims to provide an ability to quickly get big data not provided via current API.

-The main goals, set during the development, were: performance in working with a large amount of data, and system stability.
+The main goals, set during the development, were: performance and clarity in working with a large amount of data, and, of course, system stability.

 ##### Note
 This project was developed as a part of [strava_run_battle](https://gitlab.com/mixa2130/strava_run_battle) project and